HolgerHees/openhab-addons/bundles/org.openhab.automation.pythonscripting/README.md

 or for containers, this can be provided as a additional environment variable.

+### Graal python language not initialized.

+This can happen after a new Add-on installation, if JSScripting is active at the same time.

+Just restart openhab to initialize available graal languages properly.

 ## Limitations

 - GraalPy can't handle arguments in constructors of Java objects.
 Means you can't instantiate a Java object in Python with a parameter. https://github.com/oracle/graalpython/issues/367